chanzuckerberg/single-cell/rfcs/0002-Upload-From-Dropbox.md

 ##### S2 -> S1

-If the upload fails, the job returns to the queue to be retried at a later time.
+If the upload fails, the job sleeps for a short time before running again.
 The state changes to _Waiting_.

 #### S2 -> S4